 Each scientific director assumes the responsibility of Managing Director for a rotating term of two years.
 The Managing Director together with the COO, oversee the administration and support staff.
 The COO is responsible for overseeing all support including Services & Facilities and Administration while the Managing Director is responsible for overseeing the entire Institute and its reporting structure.

 The Directors meet monthly to discuss and decide on activities of the Institute and they have a weekly lunch providing a more informal setting for discussions.

 Born on February 15, 1950 in Hanover, Wieland B. Huttner studied medicine in Hamburg and Oxford.
-He completed his PhD at the Hamburg University in 1976, and worked as a postdoc at the Max Planck Institute for Experimental Medicine and at Yale University.
+He completed his PhD at the Hamburg University in 1976, and worked as a postdoc at both the Max Planck Institute for Experimental Medicine and at Yale University.
 In 1981, he became head of a junior research group at the Max Planck Institute of Psychiatry, and group head at the European Molecular Biology Laboratory in Heidelberg in 1985.
-Wieland Huttner was Professor and Chair at the Institute for Neurobiology at Heidelberg University (1991-2000), and was appointed as one of the four Founding Directors of the MPI-CBG in 1998.
-Wieland Huttner is Honorary Professor for Neurobiology at Dresden University of Technology and has been chair of the Scientific Council of the Max Planck Society 2009-2012.
+Wieland Huttner served as Professor and Chair at the Institute for Neurobiology at Heidelberg University (1991-2000), and was thereafter appointed as one of the four Founding Directors of the MPI-CBG in 1998.
+Wieland Huttner is Honorary Professor for Neurobiology at Dresden University of Technology and acted as chair of the Scientific Council of the Max Planck Society 2009-2012.

 Managing Director (July 2017 to June 2019)